google/zetasql/docs/aggregate-dp-functions.md

 Explicit bounds are uniformly applied to all aggregations.
 So even if some aggregations have a wide range of values, and others have a narrow range of values, the same bounds are applied to all of them.
-On the other hand, when [implicit bounds][anon-imp-clamp] are inferred from the data, the bounds applied to each aggregation can be different.
+On the other hand, when [implicit bounds][dp-imp-clamp] are inferred from the data, the bounds applied to each aggregation can be different.

 Explicit bounds should be chosen to reflect public information.